Borel and volume classes for dense representations of discrete groups: The structure of tame hyperbolic -manifolds

 Although we will not discuss measured geodesic laminations in detail, we note also that the curves $\{\gamma_i\}_{i>0}$ limit, as projective measured laminations, to the projective class of a measured geodesic lamination that is fixed by $\varphi$, and similarly in the opposite direction. \begin{definition} With notation as above, a relative end $E_R$ of $M_\rho$ is called \emph{simply degenerate} or \emph{degenerate} if there is a sequence of closed geodesics $\{\gamma_i^*\}_{i \in \bN}\subset E_R$ that exit compact subsets of $E_R$ and which are homotopic in $E_R$ to {\it simple} curves $\gamma_i\subset R$. \end{definition} By \cite[Theorem 7.2]{CG:tameness}, if $R$ is not geometrically finite, then $E_R$ is \emph{simply degenerate}.
 Given a Riemannian metric $g$ of finite area and pinched negative curvature, a \emph{geodesic lamination} $\lambda\subset R$ is a closed set foliated by complete $g$-geodesics.
 Bonahon \cite{Bonahon:ends} showed that if $\{\gamma_i\}$ and $\{\gamma_i'\}$ are any two sequences of closed geodesics in $M_\rho$ exiting $E_R$, then the \emph{geometric intersection}

 Here, $\ell_g(\gamma)$ denotes the length on $(R,g)$ of the unique closed geodesic in the homotopy class of $\gamma$.
 By Thurston's theory of \emph{measured geodesic laminations} \cite[Chapter 8]{Thurston:notes}, there is a geodesic lamination $\lambda_R$ such that $\gamma_i/\ell_g(\gamma_i)$ converges in measure to a measured geodesic lamination whose support is $\lambda_R$.
 It is known (\cite{Thurston:notes, Bonahon:ends, Canary:ends}) that $\lambda_R$ is compactly supported, \emph{minimal}, and \emph{filling}, i.e. the complement of $\lambda_R$ in $R$ consists of a collection of ideal polygons with geodesic boundary and once punctured polygons, and no leaf of $\lambda_R$ is isolated.
 A compactly supported, minimal and filling geodesic lamination is called an \emph{ending lamination} for $R$, and the set of ending laminations, given a topology by \emph{unmeasuring}, defines a space $\cEL(R)$ of ending laminations supported by $R$.
 See \cite{Klarreich:boundary} to see why the topology on $\cEL(R)$ given by unmeasuring is the natural one, from the perspective of Kleinian groups.
+See \cite{Gabai:EL} for a precise definition of the topology of $\cEL(R)$ and an investigation of its connectivity properties.
 For any two negatively curved Riemannian structures on $R$, the spaces of geodesic ending laminations are canonically homeomorphic.
 The ending lamination $\lambda_R\in \cEL(R)/\Mod_0(R, K_\rho\setminus P_\rho^\circ )$ is the \emph{end invariant} $\nu(R)$ of the degenerate end $[E_R]$.